 30 Then they will know that I, the Lord their God, am with them, and that they, the house of Israel, are My people,” declares the Lord God.
 31 “As for you, My sheep, the sheep of My pasture, you are men, and I am your God,” declares the Lord God.

-Proverbs 38:8-11 (NIV)

-“Who shut up the sea behind doors when it burst forth from the womb, 9 when I made the clouds its garment and wrapped it in thick darkness, 10 when I fixed limits for it and set its doors and bars in place,11 when I said, ‘This far you may come and no farther; here is where your proud waves halt’?

 The very same God, who stood on the bow of a boat and merely spoke to the winds and waves and they obeyed Him, hears my prayers and acts on my behalf.
 Now it is not every day that the Lord moves typhoons on my behalf, but it is no less miraculous when he helps me find my lost earring, simply because His child asked Him to.
 When my mountains are not moving through prayer, it is not because He can’t.
 He waits sometimes to grow my faith.
 (Luke 18:1-8) Needless to say, my faith and prayer life were greatly strengthened.
-Even as I recount His faithfulness, I am overcome with love for my King.
+Even as I recount His faithfulness, I am overcome with love for my King.Proverbs 38:8-11 (N

+“Who shut up the sea behind doors when it burst forth from the womb, 9 when I made the clouds its garment and wrapped it in thick darkness, 10 when I fixed limits for it and set its doors and bars in place,11 when I said, ‘This far you may come and no farther; here is where your proud waves halt’?

 A Holy Habit

 Each and every new day we are given a holy invitation from the King of Kings to come into his presence for a time of divine communion.
 He wants to hear all that I have to say when others don’t care to listen….
 He says to His Bride “Arise, my darling, my beautiful one, and come along!
 O my dove, in the clefts of the rock, in the secret place of the steep pathway, let me see your form, let me hear your voice; for your voice is sweet, and your form is lovely.”
 (Song of Solomon 2:13-14) This is an invitation for a private, intimate meeting with The King.
 When Jesus died on the cross, the veil was torn from heaven to earth and now we have access twenty for hours a day, seven days a week, but how much do we avail ourselves of this privilege?
 (James 4:6-10; Heb.
 10:19-25) We live in the day where the whole world is connected through the internet and cell phones.
-For the last 6 days I have been without a cell phone.
-At first it caused me some anxiety.
-I don’t like to be disconnected; especially when my youngest child is on the other side of the world in the Czech Republic.
-But it has been peaceful and I have had much more time alone talking to the Lord.
-Through prayer, we are always connected with God.
+For the last six days I have been without a cell phone.
+It has been peaceful.
+This has allowed me much more time to be alone in conversation with the Lord.
+But at first, it caused me some anxiety.
+It amazes me how addicted we are to a device!
+I don’t like to be disconnected, unconnected, and uninformed!
+This makes me especially anxious because my youngest child is on the other side of the world in the Czech Republic!
+While he was visiting Paris, his new phone, birthday gift, was stolen in the metro so now email and Facebook are our connections.
+Through the word of God and prayer, we never have to feel disconnected.
+We can reach Him twenty-four hours a day.
+And while I can’t talk to my son Robbie, I can always reach the Lord, and talk to Him about my son!
+And the Lord and I have been having much conversation about that young man!

 What is Prayer?